 1. Sub-agents use separate API keys not linked to the parent

 The orchestrator has API key sk-orch.
 When it spawns a sub-agent, the sub-agent uses a different key sk-subagent loaded from its own environment.
-The cost tracking callback is attached to the sk-orch calls only.
-Sub-agent costs accrue to sk-subagent and are not aggregated into the parent run’s report.
+The cost-tracking callback is attached to the sk-orch calls only.
+Sub-agent costs accrue to sk-subagent and are never aggregated into the parent run’s report.

-How to spot it: List all API keys used anywhere in the pipeline.
-If there are more than one, check whether each key’s usage is rolled up into a single cost tracker.
-Any key not tracked = invisible costs.
+How to spot it: list every API key used anywhere in the pipeline (grep for ANTHROPIC_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY, and any per-service secrets).
+If there is more than one, check whether each key’s usage rolls up into a single cost tracker.
+Any key not tracked equals invisible cost.

-2. Sub-agent is a separate process/service — no shared callback
+2. Sub-agent is a separate process or service with no shared callback

 The orchestrator calls the sub-agent over HTTP (POST /run-agent).
 The sub-agent is a separate microservice that makes its own LLM calls.
-The orchestrator’s LangSmith or OpenAI callback only tracks calls made in the orchestrator’s process.
-The sub-agent service has no callback or reports to a separate project.
+The orchestrator’s LangSmith or OpenAI callback only tracks calls made inside the orchestrator’s process.
+The sub-agent service has no callback, or reports to a separate project.

-How to spot it: Check whether any sub-agents run in separate processes, Docker containers, or services.
-Any sub-agent not in the same process as the cost tracker is invisible.
+How to spot it: check whether any sub-agents run in separate processes, Docker containers, or services.
+Any sub-agent not in the same process as the cost tracker, and not propagating trace context across the boundary, is invisible.

 LangSmith uses run_id and parent_run_id to build a trace tree.
-If the sub-agent is invoked without passing the parent run ID, it creates a root-level trace with no parent.
-LangSmith’s per-run cost aggregation only sums a run and its explicit children — orphaned sub-runs are excluded.
+The trace tree aggregates token usage and cost for the whole trace, with per-run breakdowns rolled up to each parent.
+If the sub-agent is invoked without passing the parent run ID, it creates a root-level trace with no parent, and its cost is never folded into the main run’s total.

-How to spot it: In LangSmith, open the root run and expand the trace tree.
+How to spot it: in LangSmith, open the root run and expand the trace tree.
 If you see fewer nodes than you have agents, some sub-runs are not parented.
-Also look for orphaned root-level runs with the same session ID as the main run.
+Also look for orphaned root-level runs with the same session or thread ID as the main run.

-4. Aggregation only counts input tokens — ignores output and cache tokens
+4. Aggregation counts only input tokens, ignoring output and cache tokens

-How to spot it: Compare your formula against the provider’s pricing page.
-If it doesn’t include output tokens, cache write tokens, and tool-use tokens separately, it is underestimating.
+How to spot it: compare your formula against the provider’s pricing page.
+If it does not include output tokens, cache-write tokens, and tool-use tokens separately, it is underestimating.

 5. Token counts are estimated, not read from API responses

 The cost tracker counts tokens by calling tiktoken.encode(prompt) or a similar client-side estimator.
-The provider bills based on their own tokenizer, which may count differently.
-For non-English text, function call payloads, and system prompts, the provider’s count can be 20-40% higher than client-side estimates.
+The provider bills using its own tokenizer, which counts differently.
+Claude’s tokenizer tends to count more tokens than tiktoken for the same text, and the gap is widest on code, function-call payloads, and non-English text.
+For those inputs the provider’s count is routinely 20-40% higher than a client-side guess.

-How to spot it: Compare your estimated token counts against the usage field in the API response for the same call.
-If the provider’s usage.input_tokens differs from your estimate by more than 10%, use the API-reported count.
+How to spot it: compare your estimated token counts against the usage field in the API response for the same call.
+If the provider’s usage.input_tokens differs from your estimate by more than 10%, switch to the API-reported count everywhere.

-How to spot it: Log whether usage is present in the final chunk of every streaming response.
-Missing usage fields in streaming calls result in systematic undercounting.
+How to spot it: log whether usage is present for every streaming response.
+Missing or zeroed usage on streaming calls produces systematic undercounting.

 Shortest path to fix